About the Book

 The failed death penalty experiment teaches us how inept lawyering, overzealous prosecution, race discrimination, wrongful convictions, and excessive punishments undermine the pursuit of justice.
 Garrett makes a strong closing case for what a future criminal justice system might look like if these injustices were remedied.

-An Article forthcoming in the Journal of Criminal Law and Criminology, written with Alexander Jakubow and Ankur Desai presents statistical analysis of death sentencing by county and it is available on SSRN here.
+An Article in the Journal of Criminal Law and Criminology, written with Alexander Jakubow and Ankur Desai presents statistical analysis of death sentencing by county and it is available on SSRN here.
 A short piece examining attitudes of jurors towards capital cases is available on SSRN here.